sulfaratnas/code-refactoring/1. code-smells/dispensables/speculative-generality.md

 # Speculative Generality

 There’s an unused class, method, field or parameter.
+This smell it’s really similar to Dead code.
+The difference is only on purpose.
+If the Dead code appears because of unmaintained code, the Speculative generality appears because the engineer has too much initiative.
+The engineer tries to cover something in the future but is not really used by now.
+Then after months, we realize that the code isn’t used by anyone.

 ## What It Looks Like